COVID-19 Vaccine: Frequently Asked Questions

 What are the side effects?

-Can I get COVID-19 from the vaccine?
+Can I get the vaccine if I'm pregnant?

-How many doses of a COVID-19 vaccine will I need?
+How many doses do I need?

 Is the COVID-19 vaccine free?